Trúc Bạch Lake

 Trúc Bạch Lake (Vietnamese: HồTrúcBạch) is one of the many lakes in the city of Hanoi, the capital of Vietnam.
 It is known outside Vietnam as the site where future United States politician John McCain landed during the Vietnam War after being shot down.

 Trúc Bạch Lake is located northwest of Hanoi's Old Quarter, immediately adjacent to the eastern shore of the city's largest lake, the West Lake (Hồ Tây), a former branch of the Red River whose west bank is nearby.
-Trúc Bạch Lake was separated from the West Lake by the construction of a narrow dike (Cổ Ngư, "reinforcement") in the 17th century to allow raising fish.
+Trúc Bạch Lake was separated from the West Lake by the construction of a narrow dike (Cố Ngự, "reinforcement", but later people read it incorrectly as Cổ Ngư) in the 17th century to allow raising fish.
 The inhabitants of the Truc Yen Village, located on the south shore of the newly formed lake, were in the business of making bamboo blinds and hence cultivated a small variety of bamboo.
 In 1957 and 1958, major Thanh Niên Road was built between the lakes.
 In 1730s, the Trịnh Lord Trịnh Giang had Trúc Lâm Palace constructed on the lake shore.
 The building first served as a pleasure palace but was later converted into a prison for royal concubines found guilty of crime.
 The silk they produced, known as "Bamboo Village Silk" became famous for its beauty.